 SEO artificial intelligence shines at the boring, repetitive parts of technical audits: crawling pages, flagging missing meta descriptions, checking broken links, spotting duplicate content.
 Nobody loves this work.
 That’s exactly why it’s worth automating.
 If you want the full picture on which SEO tasks are safe to hand to a machine and which ones break, the SEO automation guide draws that line.

-Screaming Frog (free for up to 500 URLs, then £199/year) is the industry standard for technical crawls, and the free tier covers most small sites completely.
+Screaming Frog (free for up to 500 URLs, then £199/year) is the industry standard for technical crawls, and the free tier covers most small sites.
 The AI layer generates alt text and helps you understand what crawl issues actually mean.

 Where AI genuinely saves time: automating crawl checks, generating schema markup (the structured code that helps search engines understand your page), and building fix lists sorted by impact.